hakoerber/blog.haktec.de/_posts/2018-06-03-ansible-is-not-yet-perfect.md

 When running Ansible playbooks, you can pass `--dry-run` to the `ansible-playbook` command, and Ansible will show you what would be done, not actually executing anything.

-Except that this does not work.
+Except that this does not work reliably.
 This happens most often when you add a YUM/APT repository, to the install a package from that repository.
-If the
+If the repository is not yet present on the server, the (no-op) package installation will fail with a "package not found" error.

+There are workarounds, like using ``when: not ansible_check_mode``, but these are still just that: workarounds.

+Ansible does not give me the same sense of reliability as e.g. puppet does.

 # Personal opinion

 It might sound weird after the above but I have to say: I really like Ansible.
 Not so much for configuration, but for orchestration.
-There is simply nothing better (but that does not imply that Ansible is good!).
+There is simply nothing better.

 I love having repetitive tasks written down as code, having them reviewed before running them.
-Documentation having copy-paste shell snippets now simply link to an ansible script that does the same, but repeatably, and without accidentially pasting into the wrong terminal window ;)
+Documentation having copy-paste shell snippets now simply link to an Ansible script that does the same, but repeatably, and without accidentially pasting into the wrong terminal window ;)

 Slap something like [Rundeck](https://www.rundeck.com/open-source) or [StackStorm](https://stackstorm.com/) in front of Ansible, and you can give fine-grained access to your playbooks to other people, together with logging, auditing, and integration to you favourite tools (Jira \*cough\*)

+But, Ansible as configuration management tool has not convinced me yet.
+As old school as it is, Puppet gives me more confidence while using it.
+Ansible still has a lot to do in that regard, but with lots and lots of people working on Ansible, together with being backed by RedHat, I hope it will get even better in the future!

 <!--
 ---